MEZBATHEKING/vote-manager/bot-lists/topgg.md

 1️⃣ Run `/setup bot` command of Vote Manager

-2️⃣ Bot will send you a preview of embed you customized
+2️⃣ Bot will send you a preview of embed you customized & Webhook URL + Webhook Authorization

-3️⃣
+3️⃣ Then configure your Top.gg Webhooks settings as it guides you

-4️⃣
+4️⃣ All done!
+Send a test and go ahead